johndbigboi/M2-project-QuizGame/README.md

 #### Fonts:

-I used the font <a href="https://www.dafont.com/glades.font?af=on&text=MONEY+HEIST">Glades</a> as it showcases the rebel style of the overall series of the Money Heist design.
+I used the font [Glades](https://www.dafont.com/glades.font?af=on&text=MONEY+HEIST) as it showcases the rebel style of the overall series of the Money Heist design.
 Used in the main title of the game.

 #### Icons:

-All icons used in the Money Heist quiz game were taken from  Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from 3<a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
+All icons used in the Money Heist quiz game were taken from [Smashicons](https://www.flaticon.com/authors/smashicons) and [flaticon](https://www.flaticon.com/)

 #### Images: